Matt98x/Traversability_module/daily-blogs/April.md

 - Correctly configure Dynamic robot localization
 - Create a simple trunk pose controller for the simulation environment (user-controlled)

+## April 11 (Sunday)
+- I produced the bash installation script: the script automatically set the environment compile the code and should be able to install all the libraries.
+Unfortunately, there are some problems in the installation:
+	- Some packages are not downloaded properly through the git process, the folders are in place but they are empty.
+I'm working on it, trying to modifying the packages from being submodules, I think this is the problem.
+	- I could not use rosdep feature because it has not been initialized on the computer and I tried to initialize it using the super user credentials( I thought they were active and the passworld were the same as my Gaspar credentials)
+	- I found out that there is a package I have not considered(lvr2), which I will add to the structure as an auxiliary(I will try to install in a way that will be correctly installed in other computers)

+At any rate, from the trials I made on my computer all commands are correcly executed and working, but the environment is not compliant, In the trials I made the rosdep install does not require the sudo command while the rosdep init seems to require it.

+regarding the bug I talked about on the 9th, here's the transcription:
+'''
+lvr_ros_reconstruction: /usr/include/boost/smart_ptr/shared_array.hpp:199: T& boost::shared_array<T>::operator[](std::ptrdiff_t) const [with T = float; std::ptrdiff_t = long int]: Assertion `px != 0' failed.
+/root/Desktop/Thesis_workspace/devel_isolated/lvr_ros/lib/lvr_ros/lvr_ros_reconstruction: line 1:  8210 Aborted                 $0 $@
+\[lvr-11\] process has died \[pid 7882, exit code 134, cmd bash -c sleep 50; $0 $@ /root/Desktop/Thesis_workspace/devel_isolated/lvr_ros/lib/lvr_ros/lvr_ros_reconstruction -d /root/Desktop/Thesis_workspace/src/Traversability_module/Third_parties/Robot/unitree_ros/unitree_gazebo/rviz/interface.rviz __name:=lvr __log:=/root/.ros/log/54e5e20a-9add-11eb-8d6f-0242ac110002/lvr-11.log\].
+log file: /root/.ros/log/54e5e20a-9add-11eb-8d6f-0242ac110002/lvr-11*.log
+'''
+Again, a temporary solution have been found commenting the portion related to texture and color, in the function at line 90 of the script conversion.cpp (inside the src folder of the lvr\_ros package,part of the third\_parties folder).
+This allows to avoid the use of the boost library by avoiding the function call, in later work I will pin-point the function in which I use it, once I have it I can try to correct the problem or mantain as much code as I can

 ## April 9 (Friday)
 - A bug have appeared after the modifications I have done yesterday(most probably the correction I have done to solve it previously have been deleted by some error in merging and updating the repository): Inside the lvr_ros package an error occur where the condition px!=0 is not satisfied, as far as the debug has explored the problem is caused by something in the boost library when the method tries to handle the color and textures components of the pointcloud, but the specifics are yet to be explored in depth...A temporary solution have been found commenting the portion related to texture and color, in the function at line 90 of the script conversion.cpp (inside the src folder of the lvr\_ros package,part of the third\_parties folder)